By optimization modeling, we're referring to the use of mathematical techniques to solving problems based on certain characteristics by applying:

-Over the last four centuries, many important mathematicians like Pascal, Newton, Bernoulli, and Lagrange all made important contributions to the mathematical sciences.
-However, it wasn’t until 1826, when Jean-Baptiste-Joseph Fourier — who stated that certain problems could be defined as linear-programming problems — and Carl Friedrich Gauss — who proved that elementary row operations could be used to solve a set of linear equations — approached mathematics that the thought of solving real-world problems began.
-At this time, one limiting factor was present: only extremely small problems could be solved.
+In 1826, Jean-Baptiste-Joseph Fourier stated that certain problems could be defined as linear-programming problems, and Carl Friedrich Gauss proved that elementary row operations could be used to solve a set of linear equations.
+This work demonstrated that mathematics could be used for solving real-world problems.
+Unfortunately, the limiting factor at that time was that only small problems could be solved.

-By the mid-1950s, IBM began to use the first “computer” to solve problems.
-By using specific code, the IBM machines could solve problems with several hundred constraints.
-In the early 60s, these machines were capable of solving problems with more than 1000 constraints, which caused those in the oil industry to take notice.
+By the mid-1950s, IBM machines could solve problems with several hundred constraints.
+In the early ‘60s, these machines were capable of solving problems with more than 1,000 constraints, a fact that caused the oil industry to take notice.

-By 1964, researchers wanting to solve more complicated problems (e.g., site location, transportation, and facility open/close) developed the first mixed-integer program (MIP), which was based on the branch-and-bound method.
-The physical process of solving a MIP problem, however, was complicated and required tape storage.
-Still, it was indeed a breakthrough, and many others, such as those in process industries and the military, began to adopt optimization modeling seriously.
+In 1964, researchers discovered how to solve more complicated problems using the mixed-integer program (MIP) based on the branch-and-bound algorithm method.
+While the process was complicated and required tape storage, it was a breakthrough.
+Recognizing the benefits of MIP, researchers in various fields, including the process industry and the military, began seriously to consider optimization modeling.

-In the mid-1980s, as computing speed, memory advances, and solver refinement began to increase, the focus shifted to new methods of generating much larger LP and MIP problems.
-Apart from established third-generation programming languages (3GLs) like Basic and FORTRAN, a new class of modeling software emerged called Algebraic Modeling Languages (AMLs).
-Considered fourth-generation languages (4GLs), AMLs were created for operations research professions, and all had similar characteristics:
+Along with established third-generation programming languages (3GLs) like Basic and FORTRAN, a new class of modeling software called Algebraic Modeling Languages (AMLs) emerged.
+Considered fourth-generation languages (4GLs), AMLs were created for operations research professions, and they had similar characteristics, including:

-- A modeling language specifically designed for creating large-scale mathematical problems
+- Modeling language specifically designed for large-scale mathematical problems

 - Ability to read/write data